stghn/stghn.github.io/README.md

 ## Honors and Awards
+- **USDA Employee Performance Award**: Recipient of monetary award in 2021 for contributing to the evaluation of international selection indices and the revision of the national selection index (NM$) to better account for feed intake associated with milk production and body weight traits in dairy cattle.
+Both research topics have been of wide interest to breeding companies, national and international consumers of dairy products and primarily will benefit them for the foreseeable future.
-- **PhD graduate assistantship** awarded by USDA-ARS Livestock and Range Research Laboratory (Miles city, MT)
+- USDA-ARS Livestock and Range Research Laboratory (Miles City, MT) awarded a **PhD Graduate Assistantship** in 2016-2018
-- **Master graduate assistantship** awarded by department of Animal and Dairy science (University of Georgia)
+- Department of Animal and Dairy Science (University od Georgia) awarded a **Master Graduate Assistantship** in 2013-2015

 ## Computer Skills